joomengine/jcb-documentation/063-Proposed-Collaborative-Workflow-in-JCB.md

 [00:00:00](https://www.youtube.com/watch?v=zlhFyrCGWik&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&index=63&t=00h00m00s)

 JCB supports collaborative development within a shared Joomla environment.
-When a user opens a component for editing, the system **locks (checks out)** that item—preventing others from editing it simultaneously.
+When a user opens a component for editing, the system **locks (checks out)** that item-preventing others from editing it simultaneously.
 Once saved and closed, the component becomes available again.

 This functionality applies to all areas of JCB, including: